ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 (Conflict), clients SHOULD stop sending requests for other Server Connection IDs in the future.
 {::options req-id="connect-udp-forwarded-rejected" req-type="must" req="Client does not use forwarded mode if the server sends a `409 (Conflict)`" /}
-{::options req-id="connect-udp-forwarded-rejected" req-type="should" req="Client stops sending requests for forwarded mode if the server sends an error other than `409 (Conflict)`" /}
+{::options req-id="connect-udp-forwarded-stop" req-type="should" req="Client stops sending requests for forwarded mode if the server sends an error other than `409 (Conflict)`" /}

 QUIC long header packets MUST NOT be forwarded.
 These packets can only be tunnelled within DATAGRAM frames to avoid exposing unnecessary connection